sillsdev/lang-font-picker/README.md

 The build artifacts are stored in the output directory `dist/`.

-For a production preview of `lang-font-picker` (our only app project):
+For a production preview of `lang-font-picker` (our only React app project):

 ```console
 nx build lang-font-picker